Sport in Sheffield: Birth of Football

 By the 1850s the city had several cricket clubs, the matches mainly being played during the summer.
-Nathaniel Creswick and William Prest wanted to start a team that could keep the players together during the winter and formed Sheffield F.C.
-In 1857 they decided to write the first rule book for football called Sheffield Rules.
+Nathaniel Creswick and William Prest wanted to start a team that could keep the players together during the winter and formed Sheffield F.C. in 1857.
+In 1857 they decided to write the first rule book for football called Sheffield Rules and the first laws of Sheffield Football Club were approved in 1858.
 By 1860 there were 15 football clubs in the city.

 Sheffield United Cricket Club was formed in 1854, so called because it was made up of the uniting of several local sides.
 It was the first club to be named United.
 The Bramall Lane ground was built a year later.
 Yorkshire County Cricket Club was also formed in the city in 1863.

 The teams continued to play under the Sheffield Rules after the formation of the FA known locally as the London FA.
 They formed their own association in 1867 and played the first ever competitive football competition, the Youdan Cup, in the same year.
 Another significant event was the formation of Sheffield Wednesday football club.

 The first inter-association football match between Sheffield FA and London (the FA) was played at Bramall lane.
 Sheffield won the match 3–1.
 Many such matches were played during the 1870s with the home side dictating which rules they should play under.
 This eventually led to a merger of the two set of rules in 1878.